stateofkate/deepunit_npm/README.md

 {
   // what typescript extension you are using (only allowed one extension right now) "typescriptExtension": ".ts",

-  // only used if you are using a mono repo, ie. (src) "workspaceDir": "",

   // Get password from support@deepunit.ai, this is for approved alpha users only "password": "securepassword",

-  // which directories you want to ignore, path is from the current working directory, or workspaceDir if specified above "ignoredDirectories": [],
+  // which directories you want to ignore, path is from the current working directory "ignoredDirectories": [],

-  // which files you want to ignore, path is from the current working directory, or workspaceDir if specified above "ignoredFiles": ["src/main.consts.ts", "src/utils.ts", "src/Config.ts"],
+  // which files you want to ignore, path is from the current working directory "ignoredFiles": ["src/main.consts.ts", "src/utils.ts", "src/Config.ts"],

   // when all tests for a file fail, this option allows DeepUnit.AI to save the failing tests to a file so that you fix them manually